 A beginner’s guide to journaling: Everything you’ve ever wanted to know about the self-care ritual

-We spoke to Denise Kenny, founder of The Head Plan Guided Journal and The Head Plan Community app, about all things mindfulness and journaling.
+We spoke to Denise Kenny Byrne, founder of The Head Plan Guided Journal and The Head Plan Community app – and the winner of Start-up of the Year at the IMAGE PwC Businesswoman of the Year Awards 2022 – about all things mindfulness and journaling.
 A wellness coach and certified meditation teacher, she’s passionate about incorporating balance and self-care into daily life – a change she believes we can all make, and quite easily so too.

 First off, how is journaling different from, say, keeping a diary?

 I have kept a journal of sorts since the age of seven.
 Of course, I started with one of those furry diaries with a padlock on it in which I recorded my day but my methods have changed hugely in the last few years… as have my style in journals!

 I feel keeping a diary is more reflective – looking back on the day gone and noting down what happened good or bad in the past tense.
 Keeping a journal is more looking forward – planning your day ahead and aligning yourself to actions that will make those good moments, achievements and goals happen.

 Journaling puts you in the driver seat of life and keeping a diary puts you in the passenger seat of life.

 Is it important to physically write out journal entries?